 “It could happen any time, tornado, earthquake, Armageddon.
 It could happen.
 Or sunshine, love, salvation.
 It could, you know.
 That’s why we wake and look out — no guarantees in this life.
 But some bonuses, like morning, like right now, like noon, like evening.”
-Yes, by William Stafford, from his book of poetry The Way It Is.
+Yes, by William Stafford, from The Way It Is.

 Lewis & Clark College

 The William Stafford Archives are housed at the Aubrey R. Watzek Library at Lewis & Clark College.
-The library exhibits show the writing process Stafford used as he wrote his poetry.
+The library, located at 615 S. Palatine Hill Road, exhibits the writing process Stafford used as he composed his poetry.

 Honoring the 100 years since his birth, Lewis & Clark College joined with Oregon libraries celebrating William Stafford’s Centennial with readings, lectures, and exhibits all over the state of Oregon during 2014.

-The Aubrey R. Watzek Library is the first stop on our Oregon Trail!
+The Aubrey R. Watzek Library is the first stop on our Oregon Author Adventure Trail.

 Rebecca Blake Beech